 Keep it honest to the characters and to the situation.
 If the characters have an established relationship they won’t be addressing each other by their names every time they speak.
 Nor will they rehash their relationship in detail.
 (How weird would that be if one of your friends always prefaced how long you’ve known each other and how you met?)

 Condense conversations.
 Rule out the obvious small talk.
 In real life you can blabber on forever about the weather but your characters have goals they need to accomplish in 90-120 minutes on average.
-We can’t have our hero chatting away about what he had for lunch when there’s an asteroid hurling towards Earth.
+We can’t have our hero chatting away about what he had for lunch when there’s an asteroid hurtling towards Earth.
 Time is of the essence!

-Most important, keep it natural.
+Most importantly, keep it natural.
 Listen to other people and how they communicate with one another.
 Is a break-up in a coffee shop going to sound different than the words exchanged between ex-roommates who are barely on speaking terms?
 It’s not just what they say, but how they say it – and how they SHOW it with subtext.

 The best way to improve your dialogue is to hear it out loud.
 Many times what looks good on the page doesn’t sound that great when it’s spoken.
 Stage a reading of your script with actors.
 Sure, you’ve been mumbling through these lines as you’ve been writing but you need fresh eyes and voices to read your words aloud.
 Actors will also bring their own ideas to the table.
 If a scene isn’t working, work through it.
 Try new things and see what works.
 Trust your gut.
 If it doesn’t sound right, work on it until it feels right.